KentStateWeb/rwd/_assignments_arwd/survey1.md

 ## Survey Link

-Please do not take the survey before the due date.
+Please do not take the survey until 1 day before the due date.
 It will take you about 15 - 20 minutes to complete.

-<a class="button" href="https://kent.qualtrics.com/SE/?SID=SV_5bU4P8wRlGtLQR7">Take Survey 1</a>
+<a class="button" href="https://kent.qualtrics.com/jfe/form/SV_cOsnA6rXYlHlPsF">Take Survey 1</a>

 ## Rubric